Assistive eating devices: Manual Feeding Devices

 Manual or self feeding devices are designed to allow an individual who has a tremor, or who lacks the hand and arm coordination to control a utensil or control a robotic device to scoop food and lift it to their mouth and feed themselves.
 Some devices simply stabilize the user's arm.
-An example of a device that stabilizes the user's arm during plate to mouth movement is the Stable Slide.
 Other devices provide a weighted arm that dampens extraneous movement.
-More sophisticated devices such as Obi allow the user to select the food they would like to eat and control the pace at which they eat.
+More sophisticated devices allow the user to select the food they would like to eat and control the pace at which they eat.
 These more sophisticated devices can accommodate most disabilities.
 In some cases the device requires the user to manipulate the device to have the spoon pick up food and then move the spoon to their mouth, so they require some degree of arm motion capability by the user (i.e., they are powered by the user's own muscles).
 In the case of more sophisticated devices which are operated by a variety of manual switches, all the motions to capture and deliver the food are performed by the machine.